sampsyo/cs6120/content/blog/2019-11-13-pre/index.md

 ![chart2](./chart2.png)

-Above is a chart showing relative runtime running my select benchmarks of the later three settings over baseline.
+Above is a chart showing relative runtime running my select benchmarks of the latter three settings over the baseline.
 The result shows that:

 1. Overall, both `gvn` and `lcm` occasionally optimize the program significantly (ratio < 0.9): 15/98 for `gvn`, and 7/98 for `lcm`.